BrunoKaiser/IDIV/programms/SAStoLua/readme_SAStoLua.txt

 This programm collect data from SAS programms and their sub programms in a recursive manner to show in a tab tree results of a search of standardized lines.
 The difference to SAS_Searcher.lua is that there can be more than one include file in one include statement.

+2.3 SAS_Searcher_more_includes_Proc_Lua.sas

+This programm collect data from SAS programms and their sub programms in a recursive manner to show in a tab tree results of a search of standardized lines.
+The difference to SAS_Searcher_more_includes.lua is that it executes in SAS with the Proc Lua procedure.

 3. SAS_Searcher_more_includes_context.lua

 This programm collect data from SAS programms and their sub programms in a recursive manner.
 There can be more than one include file in one include statement.
 It shows dependencies of variables and macro variables to build a tree of dependent variables with side effects.